chekos/pypums/docs/contributing.md

 ---------

 A reminder for the maintainers on how to deploy.
-Make sure all your changes are committed (including an entry in HISTORY.rst).
+Make sure all your changes are committed (including an entry in HISTORY.md).
 Then run:

     $ bumpversion patch # possible: major / minor / patch
     $ git push